treaby1816/medical-triage-agent/README.md

 Implemented complex Switch Nodes in n8n that parse keywords like "chest pain," "bleeding," or "unconscious" to trigger immediate high-priority alerts.

 2. Privacy & Compliance
+Designed with data minimization in mind.
+The system strips PII (Personally Identifiable Information) before sending analytics to the dashboard, ensuring patient confidentiality is maintained.

+3. Real-Time Alerting
+Connected to Twilio API to deliver SMS alerts to doctors within 3 seconds of a high-risk submission.

 ## 🧠 Triage Logic Architecture